aurelia-besse/java-project-Lorann/README.md

 # JPU-BlankProject
-Base de démarrage pour le projet Jave/POO/UML des 1ières années Exia-Cesi

-starting base for the project Jave / OOP / UML years of 1ières Exia - Cesi
+Starting base for the project Jave / OOP / UML of the first years Exia - Cesi